agsb/f2u/README.md

 Many challenges to resolve, how make a minimal bios, what basic word must set, how update flash memory, how access internal resources, etc. Learn from previous many implementations of Forth and adapt to survive.

-For comparation, in 1979, the Von Newman architeture PDP-11, Programmed Data Processor, was also eight 16-bit registers, (including one stack pointer R6, and one program counter R7), memory mapped devices, but with unifed memory addressing. <http://bitsavers.trailing-edge.com/pdf/dec/pdp11/handbooks/PDP11_Handbook1979.pdf>.

-The PDP-11 had successful implementations of Forth, by Charles H. Moore reported in 1974, <https://library.nrao.edu/public/memos/comp/CDIR_17.pdf>, and a Fig-Forth by John S. James in 1980, <http://www.forth.org/fig-forth/fig-forth_PDP-11.pdf>

-In back 1968, Charles H. Moore creates Forth in a IBM-1130, <https://github.com/monsonite/1968-FORTH>,"The IBM 1130 was a fairly simple 16-bit computer, with a load-store architecture, a single accumulator and three index registers X1, X2, X3, stored at locations 01, 02, 03 in the core memory." <https://github.com/monsonite/1968-FORTH>

 There are also Forth implementations for many AVR RISCs, mostly for the larger ones like Amforth, Avrforth, CamelForth, Eforth, Flashforth.
 Studying these codes, as references for models and styles, has been an excellent learning experience for comparing solutions and techniques.

+The [notes](https://github.com/agsb/f2u/tree/main/docs/Notes.md) resumes some decisions and details.

+## the PDP-11

+the DEC PDP-11 was the most important tool for creation of Internet, UNIX, language C and language Forth.

+For comparation, in 1979, the Von Newman architeture PDP-11, Programmed Data Processor, was eight 16-bit registers, (including one stack pointer R6, and one program counter R7), memory mapped devices, but with a Von Newman unifed memory addressing. <http://bitsavers.trailing-edge.com/pdf/dec/pdp11/handbooks/PDP11_Handbook1979.pdf>.

+The PDP-11 had successful implementations of Forth, by Charles H. Moore reported in [1974](https://library.nrao.edu/public/memos/comp/CDIR_17.pdf), and a Fig-Forth by John S. James in [1980](http://www.forth.org/fig-forth/fig-forth_PDP-11.pdf).

+## the 1130

+Charles H. Moore creates Forth in a IBM-1130, back [1968](https://github.com/monsonite/1968-FORTH), and "The IBM 1130 was a fairly simple 16-bit computer, with a load-store architecture, a single accumulator and three index registers X1, X2, X3, stored at locations 01, 02, 03 in the core memory."

 ## ForthS